White Sox vs. Angels Player Props Betting Odds

-Player props can be found for Shohei Ohtani and Luis Robert, among others, when the Los Angeles Angels host the Chicago White Sox at Angel Stadium of Anaheim on Monday at 9:38 PM ET.
+Oddsmakers have listed player props for Luis Robert and others when the Los Angeles Angels host the Chicago White Sox at Angel Stadium of Anaheim on Tuesday at 9:38 PM ET.

 Bet on this matchup or its props with BetMGM!